Antibes market – among the top 10 in the world

 In the afternoon on Fridays, Saturdays, and Sundays in high season, the marketplace is taken over by craft stalls selling everything from paintings and ceramics to jewelry and clothing.

-Remember to bring cash and a shopping bag, it is both nicer than the plastic bags you can get at the stalls and better for the environment😊
+Remember to bring cash and a shopping bag; it’s both nicer than the plastic bags available at the stalls and better for the environment.😊

 The fresh-market